demisto/content/Packs/AzureStorage/Integrations/AzureStorage/README.md

 Deploy and manage storage accounts and blob services.
-This integration was integrated and tested with version xx of Azure Storage
+This integration was integrated and tested with version 2019-06-01 of Azure Storage
 ## Permissions

 ## Configure Azure Storage on Cortex XSOAR